 If you’re American, you’ve been conditioned to think of communism as basically evil, no matter the context.
 Countless public speeches from Presidents and other public figures have cast communism as a terrible, repressive system that will inevitably succumb to the … Read the rest “Communism from the southern slav perspective”

 To understand me, you’ve got to know something about basketball.

-“You will learn that other people just don’t have the freedoms that we have,” said my dinner host as we sat down to eat.
+“You will realize that other people just don’t have the freedoms that we have,” said my dinner host as we sat down to eat.

 America is its own world, that’s for sure.
 When I lived in the states, there were lots of things I never thought about — I just assumed they were the way things are done, period.
 However, when I moved overseas, … Read the rest “5 things I never did when I lived in America”